 Simply put, the demand for cash with a speculative motive is to generate profits by changing the investment scenario and the value of the instruments.

-The above three motives are therefore the reasons for the liquid funds held by the individuals.
+Therefore, the above three motives are the reasons for the liquid funds held by the individuals.

 The aggregate demand for money or the function of liquidity preference would be the sum of all three motives transaction, precautionary and speculative).

 TD = f (Y) + f (Y) = f (R)

 Total Demand = f (Y, R)

 Where TD is the Total Demand, which is the function of Income (Y) and Interest Rate (R).